ruhler/fable/tutorials/FirstProgram.md

 Try running your program using the following:

-    fble-test -I . -m /FirstProgram%
+    fble-test -I . -m /Hello%

 **Note:** If you have built fble yourself and haven't yet installed `fble-test`, it should be available at the path `fble/test/fble-test` in your build directory.

-The `-I .` option says to look in the current directory  for your `FirstProgram.fble`.
-You could change this to `-I tutorials/FirstProgram`, for example, to try running the `tutorials/FirstProgram/FirstProgram.fble` program included alongside this tutorial instead.
+The `-I .` option says to look in the current directory  for your `Hello.fble`.
+You could change this to `-I tutorials/FirstProgram`, for example, to try running the `tutorials/FirstProgram/Hello.fble` program included alongside this tutorial instead.

-The `-m /FirstProgram%` option says which fble module to run.
-We haven't introduced modules in this tutorial, but briefly, FirstProgram.fble defines a module referenced by the module path `/FirstProgram%` from the include directory specified by the `-I` option discussed above.
-The `fble-test` program will convert the module path `/FirstProgram%` to the file name `FirstProgram.fble` and search for that file to run in the given include path.
+The `-m /Hello%` option says which fble module to run.
+We haven't introduced modules in this tutorial, but briefly, `Hello.fble` defines a module referenced by the module path `/Hello%` from the include directory specified by the `-I` option discussed above.
+The `fble-test` program will convert the module path `/Hello%` to the file name `Hello.fble` and search for that file to run in the given include path.

 If all goes well, nothing should be printed out.
 That means there weren't any